Copy Files Java and Edit Metadata with GroupDocs.Metadata for Maven Projects

 Step 2: Edit or Remove Metadata

 Modify metadata as needed.
-Here’s an example of removing and setting properties:
+Here’s an example of remove author metadata and setting a new title:

 // Example operations on metadata